ucbds-infra/otter-grader/docs/test_files/python_format.rst

 Resolving Point Values
 ++++++++++++++++++++++

-Point values for each test case and the question will be resolved as follows:
+Point values for each test case and the question defined by the test file will be resolved as follows:

-* If one or more test cases specify a point value and no point value is specified for the question, each test case with unspecified point values is assumed to be worth 0 points.
+* If one or more test cases specify a point value and no point value is specified for the test file, each test case with unspecified point values is assumed to be worth 0 points.
-* If one or more test cases specify a point value and a point value *is* specified for the question, each test case with unspecified point values is assumed to be equally weighted and together are worth the question point value less the sum of specified point values.
-For example, in a 6-point question with 4 test cases where two test cases are each specified to be worth 2 points, each of the other test cases is worth :math:`\frac{6-(2 + 2)}{2} = 1` point.)
+* If one or more test cases specify a point value and a point value *is* specified for the test file, each test case with unspecified point values is assumed to be equally weighted and together are worth the test file point value less the sum of specified point values.
+For example, in a 6-point test file with 4 test cases where two test cases are each specified to be worth 2 points, each of the other test cases is worth :math:`\frac{6-(2 + 2)}{2} = 1` point.)
-* If no test cases specify a point value and a point value *is* specified for the question, each test case is assumed to be equally weighted and is assigned a point value of :math:`\frac{p}{n}` where :math:`p` is the number of points for the question and :math:`n` is the number of test cases.
+* If no test cases specify a point value and a point value *is* specified for the test file, each test case is assumed to be equally weighted and is assigned a point value of :math:`\frac{p}{n}` where :math:`p` is the number of points for the test file and :math:`n` is the number of test cases.
-* If no test cases specify a point value and no point value is specified for the question, the question is assumed to be worth 1 point and each test case is equally weighted.
+* If no test cases specify a point value and no point value is specified for the test file, the test file is assumed to be worth 1 point and each test case is equally weighted.

 OK Format